A kit is the product the customer buys. The components are the products

 Sell And Fulfill A Kit

 Add the kit parent to an order like any other product.
 The customer-facing line is the kit.
-Behind the scenes, fulfillment works from the components needed to satisfy the ordered kit quantity.
+Behind the scenes, fulfillment works from the components needed to satisfy the ordered kit quantity.- Order entry: the line price comes from the kit parent, pricing rules, and any allowed manual edits.

 - Picking: the warehouse pulls the component products in the required quantities.